simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-strong-passwords/index.en.md

 ## The Rise of Passkeys: The Future of Authentication

-In 2026, **passkeys** represent the cutting edge of authentication technology and are rapidly replacing traditional passwords for many services.
+In 2026, **passkeys** represent the advanced of authentication technology and are rapidly replacing traditional passwords for many services.

 ### What Are Passkeys?